Can you introduce yourself to our audience?

 I would always sketch the concept after the problem-solving sessions.
 From there, I would create low fidelity wireframes which would lead to high fidelity designs.
 Then, I would prototype it and test.

 I ideally use, Sketch App and Omnigraffle to create the wireframes and for prototypes, I use Framer, Principle or Pixate.
-The choice of the software depends on the complexity of the prototype.
+The choice of software depends on the complexity of the prototype.
 If I am creating a simple prototype which can be done faster, I prefer Pixate whereas, for more complex prototypes, I use Framer.

 Stavan’s go-to products for design